Waiting list/waiting times

 However, prioritising transfers in this way meant that the waiting times for people aged 18+ being referred to our service sometimes remained the same for many months, or even got longer, as they could not ‘move up the queue’.

-For example, in one month we might be able to offer five appointments for a first assessment.
+For example, in one month we might be able to offer five appointments for an assessment.
 If five people who have been transferred to our waiting list from a children’s gender identity service are prioritised and given these five appointments, this leaves no more appointments to offer to other people on the waiting list that month.
 This means that waiting times for people who were referred at 18+ would not ‘move forward’ at all that month.

 When we temporarily paused referrals and transfers to NRGDS, we had lots of discussions with NHS England about different ways of working which would help us to work through our waiting list and see people for assessments faster.